Chris Witaske

-Chris Witaske (born June 12, 1983) is an American actor, best known for his portrayal of Chris Czajkowski in the Netflix romantic comedy Love.
+Chris Witaske is an American actor, best known for his portrayal of Chris Czajkowski in the Netflix romantic comedy Love, and Pete in the Emmy Awards-winning FX on Hulu comedy series The Bear.

 Life and career

 Witaske was born in St. Charles, Illinois.
 He began taking classes at Second City in Chicago as a teenager and also performed as a birthday party magician before focusing mainly on comedy and acting.
 Witaske attended St. Charles High School and after graduation, he commenced his studies at the University of Iowa where he majored in Theater Arts.
 He then moved to Chicago and worked at comedy venues including the Second City, iO, and Annoyance Theaters before moving to Los Angeles.
+In 2013, he and his Second City castmates made an appearance on stage at a Phish concert at FirstMerit Bank Pavilion.